-The more invisible symptoms occur in the heart and blood.
-Your aorta, the blood vessel that transports blood from the heart, may become enlarged.
+The more invisible symptoms occur in your heart and blood.
+Your aorta, the large blood vessel that transports blood from your heart, may become enlarged.
 An enlarged aorta may cause no symptoms.
 However, it carries the risk of a life-threatening rupture.
-Seek medical assistance immediately if you are having chest pains, breathing problems, and/or a dry cough.
+Seek medical assistance immediately if you’re having chest pains, breathing problems, or an uncontrollable cough.

-The doctor will typically begin the diagnostic process by reviewing your family history and conducting a physical exam.
-You cannot detect the disease through genetic testing alone.
-A complete evaluation is necessary, which typically includes an examination of the skeletal system, heart, and eyes.
-Typical exams include:
+Your doctor will typically begin the diagnostic process by reviewing your family history and conducting a physical exam.
+They can’t detect the disease through genetic testing alone.
+A complete evaluation is necessary.
+It typically includes an examination of your skeletal system, heart, and eyes.

-Marfan syndrome cannot be cured.
+Marfan’s syndrome can’t be cured.
 Treatments typically focus on lessening the impact of various symptoms.

-The aorta becomes larger in this condition, increasing your risk for many heart problems.
-It is essential that you regularly consult with a heart specialist.
-If problems exist with your heart valve, medications like beta-blockers (which reduce blood pressure) or a replacement surgery may be necessary.
+Your aorta becomes larger in this condition, increasing your risk for many heart problems.
+It’s essential that you regularly consult with a heart specialist.
+If problems exist with your heart valve, medications such as beta-blockers (which reduce blood pressure) or replacement surgery may be necessary.

 Bones and Joints

-Annual check-ups help to detect spine or breastbone changes, and they are especially important for fast-growing adolescents.
-Your doctor may prescribe an orthopedic brace or recommend surgery, especially if rapid growth of the skeletal system is causing problems for the heart or lungs.
+Annual checkups help to detect spine or breastbone changes.
+They are especially important for fast-growing adolescents.
+Your doctor may prescribe an orthopedic brace or recommend surgery, especially if rapid growth of your skeletal system is causing problems for your heart or lungs.

 Regular eye exams help to detect and correct vision problems.
-Your eye doctor may recommend eyeglasses, contact lenses, or surgery, depending on the problem.
+Your eye doctor may recommend eyeglasses, contact lenses, or surgery, depending on your condition.

-Given the numerous complications related to the heart, spine, and lungs, people with Marfan syndrome run the risk of a shorter lifespan.
-However, regular visits to the doctor and effective treatments can help patients survive into their 70s and beyond.
+Given the many different possible complications related to the heart, spine, and lungs, people with Marfan’s syndrome run the risk of a shorter lifespan.
+However, regular visits to your doctor and effective treatments can help you survive into your 70s and beyond.

-Check with a doctor before engaging in strenuous sports and physical activities.
+Check with your doctor before engaging in strenuous sports and physical activities.
 Skeletal system, vision, and heart issues may make it dangerous to participate in sports like football and other contact sports.
-Lifting heavy objects can also cause problems, and should be avoided.
+Lifting heavy objects can also cause problems and should be avoided.

-People with this disease can undergo genetic counseling before having children.
-However, about one-third of Marfan cases result from spontaneous gene defects, making it impossible to predict and prevent the disease.
-To prevent potential pregnancy complications that result from the disease, seek medical attention and annual check-ups.
+You can undergo genetic counseling before having children if you have Marfan’s syndrome.
+However, about one-quarter of Marfan’s cases result from spontaneous gene defects, making it impossible to predict and prevent the disease entirely.
+To prevent potential pregnancy complications that result from the disease, seek medical attention and have regular checkups.